AdamIsrael/adamisrael.com/content/project/ebook-store.md

 title = "Ebook Store"

 # Project summary to display on homepage.
-summary = "An ebook store."
+summary = "A storefront to sell and manage ebook sales and subscriptions."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "bubbles.jpg"
+image_preview = "headers/ebook.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`